 The quaint town of Zermatt looks straight out of a fairytale.
 With the backdrop of the Matterhorn, the stunning peak in the Alps, and cute lanes and cafes, Zermatt will melt your heart.

 You can easily reach Zermatt from Zurich (4 hour train ride, one way), and stay there to enjoy winter sports.
 That is one of the major reasons why mountaineers love Zermatt so much.
-It is a quick and easy access to the mountains and world class skiing!
+It is quick and easy access to the mountains and world-class skiing!